a2ankitrai/2KX7/DS/heap.md

 - Priority Queue: Priority queues can be efficiently implemented using Binary Heap because it supports insert(), delete() and extractmax(), decreaseKey() 	operations in O(logn) time.
 Binomoial Heap and Fibonacci Heap are variations of Binary Heap.
 These variations perform union also efficiently.

 - Graph Algorithms: The priority queues are especially used in Graph Algorithms like Dijkstra’s Shortest Path and Prim’s Minimum Spanning Tree.

-- Many problems can be efficiently solved using Heaps.
-See following for example.

-- K’th Largest Element in an array.

-- Sort an almost sorted array

-- Merge K Sorted Arrays.

 ---